Effective Date: April 15, 2015

 c.
 NASA Safety Center (NSC).

 d.
-Katherine Johnson Independent Verification and Validation Facility (IV&V).
+Katherine Johnson Independent Verification and Validation Facility.

 1.2.2 Officials-in-Charge (OIC) of Headquarters Offices.
-Listed in the order they appear on the OIC distribution list, the OICs are as follows:
+OICs are defined as:

 b.
 Deputy Administrator.